Professor Linda Bryder

 DPhil (Oxford), MA (1st Class Hons) (Auckland)

-Linda gained her DPhil at the University of Oxford in 1985, where she was held the Clifford Norton Junior Research Fellowship in the History of Science at Queen’s College.
+Linda gained her MA (1st Class Hons) at the University of Auckland in 1980.
+In 1988 she was awarded DPhil in the History of Science at the University of Oxford, where she was held the Clifford Norton Junior Research Fellowship in the History of Science at Queen’s College.
 Her thesis was subsequently published by Oxford University Press as Below the Magic Mountain: A Social History of Tuberculosis in Twentieth-century Britain.
 In 1987 she was awarded a British Academy Post-doctoral Fellowship.
 In 1988 Linda helped found and was inaugural editor of the Oxford journal, Social History of Medicine.

 Over her career Linda has taught and researched the field of the social history of health and medicine, with a particular emphasis on twentieth-century Britain and New Zealand.
 Subjects have included reproductive health, the history of childbirth, infant care, nursing, and public health provision.